- New Search

 - Self Catering/Cottages >

-- The Haywain Holiday Rental - Monmouth
+- The Haywain Holiday Cottage - Monmouth

-The Haywain Holiday Rental - Monmouth
+The Haywain Holiday Cottage - Monmouth

 The ground floor double bedroom has oak beams in the ceiling and is tastefully furnished with mahogany fittings.
 Upstairs, the second bedroom contains twin pine beds with matching furniture and a window in the sloping roof, letting a broad expanse of sky flood the room with natural light.
 The contemporary bathroom has a bath with shower over, and all towels are included.